fahimtq1/cloud_computing_basics/EC2.md

 - Navigate to EC2 page on AWS account (after logging in and selecting the correct region)
 - Launch a new instance
-- Select the desired OS
+- Select the desired OS- Ubuntu 18.04
-- Choose the instance type
+- Choose the instance type- default
 - Configure the instance Public IP to be enabled and the other desired settings
 - Add the default storage
 - Add a tag: Key=Name and Value=eng122_fahim_app